using CalculusWithJulia

 defines the infix Unicode operator \circ[tab]

 to represent composition of functions, mirroring mathematical notation.
-This infix operations takes in two functions and returns an anonymous function.
+This infix operations takes in two functions and returns a composed function.
 It can be useful and will mirror standard mathematical usage up to issues with precedence rules.

 Starting with two functions and composing them requires nothing more than a solid grasp of knowing the rules of function evaluation.
 If \(f(x)\) is defined by some rule involving \(x\), then \(f(g(x))\) just replaces each \(x\) in the rule with a \(g(x)\).